boschresearch/parameterspace/README.md

 A package to define parameter spaces consisting of mixed types (continuous, integer, categorical) with conditions and priors.
 It allows for easy specification of the parameters and their dependencies.
-The `ParameterSpace` object can then be used to sample random random configurations from the prior and convert any valid configuration into a numerical representation.
+The `ParameterSpace` object can then be used to sample random configurations from the prior and convert any valid configuration into a numerical representation.
 This numerical representation has the following
 properties: